untwisted/untwisted/BOOK.md

 As objects can be associated with events and handles as seen previously, it is elegant and useful to think of a socket as an object that can throw events.
 The basic events associated to a socket are READ and WRITE.
-So, why not having a 'socket' class that has the features of the 'Dispatcher' class?
-That is what the class defined in 'untwisted.network.SuperSocket' is.
-The 'SuperSocket' class abstracts the behavior of other classes.
-The 'SuperSocket' class holds a file descriptor that is associated with objects that can be associated with a file descriptor.
-When a 'SuperSocket' instance is created it registers itself in the untwisted reactor.
+So, why not having a socket class that has the features of the Dispatcher class?
+That is what the class defined in untwisted.network.SuperSocket is.
+The SuperSocket class abstracts the behavior of other classes.
+The SuperSocket class holds a file descriptor that is associated with objects that can be associated with a file descriptor.
+When a SuperSocket instance is created it registers itself in the untwisted reactor.

 Spin class
 ==========

-The Spin class is a 'socket' class that inherits from 'Dispatcher' class.
-The untwisted reactor scales which file descriptors are ready for reading or writting then notifies the 'Spin' instances of such events.
-The basic two events that can occur in the 'Spin' class are READ and WRITE.
-Every other event that can happen and is associated with a 'Spin' instance is generated from these two ones.
+The Spin class is a socket class that inherits from Dispatcher class.
+The untwisted reactor scales which file descriptors are ready for reading or writting then notifies the Spin instances of such events.
+The basic two events that can occur in the Spin class are READ and WRITE.
+Every other event that can happen and is associated with a Spin instance is generated from these two ones.

-When a 'Spin' class is created and handles are mapped to events it is needed to call the method 'mainloop' of the reactor in order to get events being processed for the file descriptors.
+When a Spin class is created and handles are mapped to events it is needed to call the method mainloop of the reactor in order to get events being processed for the file descriptors.

 ~~~python